Contributing

 });

-3. (Optional) Add custom UI -- create input-form.tsx and/or output-display.tsx, register via registerToolUI() in features/custom/tools/ui.ts.
+4. **(Optional) Add custom UI** -- author a `FormSpec` for the input (`<slug>/form-spec.ts`) and/or a `ViewSpec` for the output, registered via `registerFormSpec("tool:<slug>", spec)` / `registerViewSpec("tool:<slug>", spec)` (from `@/features/interactivity`) in `features/custom/tools/ui.ts`.
 Without custom UI, the generic form and output renderers handle everything automatically from the Zod schema.
+(The legacy `registerToolUI()` API is fully retired — FormSpec is the sole tool-input path; see [Tool System](/docs/features/tool-system).)